jkbquabeck/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 #### Contract Definition

-By combining Assets and Policies, Contracts for data offerings are defined.
+By combining [`Assets`](#data asset) and Policies, Contracts for data offerings are defined.
 These Contracts need to be accepted by consuming participants (Connectors) for the data exchange to take place.

 #### Contract offer

-The contract offer is a dynamic representation of the [`ContractDefinition`](#contract-definition) for a specific consumer and serves as protocol's data transfer object (DTO) for a particular contract negotiation.
+The contract offer is a representation of the [`ContractDefinition`](#contract-definition) for a specific consumer and serves as protocol for a data transfer object (DTO) for a particular contract negotiation.
+If a data consumer wants to conclude a binding data exchange contract based on the terms of a Data Offer, the data consumer can communicate such desire to the data provider by referencing to a specific Data Offer.
+Under German law, this constitutes a binding offer by the data consumer.
+For now, the dtaa consumer only has the option to accept all terms of a Data Offer (or not).
+The Data Exchange Process does not yet provide for the data consumer to make an offer that deviates from the terms of a Data Offer as set by the data provider.
-Contract offers are not persisted and will be regenerated on every request.
-The connector acting as data provider will generate contract offers only for contract definitions dedicated to the organization or data space participant operating the requesting connector acting as data consumer.
-A contract offer is always related to a single asset of the `ContractDefinition` object (e.g. for a `ContractDefinition` containing three `Asset` objects, the connector will generate three `ContractOffer` objects).

 #### Contract negotiation